-There’s a reason why dating websites tend to include search options for religion, or why there are specialized apps and websites for members of specific religions.
+There’s a reason why dating websites tend to include search options for religion, exactly for those looking to meet other Christian singles for example, or why there are specialized apps and websites for members of specific religions.

 “Someone I’m dating is potentially someone I’d marry,” said Chaya, who is Jewish.
 “And someone I’m marrying is someone I need to share a lot in common with in terms of values and goals.
 Marriage can be hard.
 There can be difficult decisions involved.
 I need to trust my partner that we’re on the same page about what is important, including religion.”

 To get a better idea of the pros and cons of trying to date within one’s own religion, I talked to dozens of people from a handful of faiths, and even a few who subscribe to no religious affiliation at all.
 I found a few themes from our conversations:

 Limiting Your Options Can Make It Easier or More Difficult